How to invest in your teams with EQ training

 Emotional intelligence predicts job performance from leaders to frontline workers (particularly in jobs with high levels of interpersonal contact).
 It boosts job satisfaction and reduces burnout.
 Emotional intelligence improves collaboration and relationships (either between management and employees or between colleagues).
 As workplace diversity rises, it’s crucial.

 Employees and managers should learn to manage their own and others’ emotions.
-Emotionally intelligent employees will ensure the organisation operates effectively, and efficiently, and follows standards.
+Emotionally intelligent employees will ensure the organisation operates effectively and efficiently and follows standards.
 However, sometimes it takes a bit of convincing for managers and employees to embrace emotional intelligence training.

 One of the best ways is to state some of the major business benefits of emotional intelligence training: